At a Glance

 Learn about application requirements for BU MET graduate degree and certificate programs.

-How You Benefit from a Boston University Education
+How You Benefit from a

 A BU credential can help lay the foundation for career advancement and personal success.

-• Benefit from a 15:1 student-to-instructor ratio
+• Benefit from an average 24:1 student-to-instructor ratio

 • BU MET’s Cybercrime Investigation & Cybersecurity program is the recipient of a grant from the US Department of Justice’s Bureau of Justice Assistance (BJA) supporting the Student Computer Forensics and Digital Evidence Educational Opportunities Program—designed to enhance current capacities of law enforcement agencies in the areas of computer forensics and digital evidence.